GrinnFandango/Genuine-Panama-MSP1/README/README.md

 -- Unavoidable errors in 'index.html'- `Error: The allowtransparency attribute on the iframe element is obsolete.` `Error: The frameborder attribute on the iframe element is obsolete. ` (From line 97, column 15; to line 102, column 15) as Spotify embed code requires these html attributes inorder to function correctly, so were left in original code.

+-- Adding css folder to assets folder removes the usage of styling.

 #### CSS
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - `Congratulations!
 No Error Found.`